OpenEvalProject/evals/manuscripts/elife-62324/v2/manuscript.md

 ## Results

-## Contributions of nuisance processes to the BOLD signal
+### Contributions of nuisance processes to the BOLD signal

 We examined regional differences in the influence of physiological processes and head motion to the BOLD signal.
 The physiological processes evaluated here were breathing motion, cardiac pulsatility, and SLFOs associated with changes in heart rate and breathing patterns (see Materials and methods – Nuisance processes evaluated).
 Scans with LR and RL phase encoding were examined separately as it has been suggested that breathing motion artifacts vary across scans with different phase encoding directions (Raj et al., 2001), and thus we aimed to examine whether other processes such as head motion demonstrate a similar dependence.
-The contributions of each nuisance process on BOLD signal fluctuations were quantified as the correlation between the nuisance fluctuations of the process in question, modeled using externally recorded physiological measurements, and the BOLD fluctuations 'cleaned' of all other nuisance fluctuations (denoted as rnuis in the Materials and methods section – Isolation of nuisance fluctuations from fMRI data, see also Figure 7).
+The contributions of each nuisance process on BOLD signal fluctuations were quantified as the correlation between the nuisance fluctuations of the process in question, modeled using externally recorded physiological measurements, and the BOLD fluctuations 'cleaned' of all other nuisance fluctuations (denoted as $r_{nuis}$ in the Materials and methods section – Isolation of nuisance fluctuations from fMRI data, see also Figure 7).
 We computed these contributions for each scan and then tested for the presence of consistent patterns across scans with the same phase encoding direction (significance testing using inter-subject surrogates, two-sample t-test, p<0.05, Bonferroni corrected).

 The results showed distinct regional patterns for each of the nuisance processes.
 SLFOs mostly affected sensory regions, including the visual and somatosensory cortices (particularly of the face) (Figure 1A).
 Phase encoding was not found to modulate the magnitude of the SLFOs contributions on the BOLD signal (Figure 1A).
 Head motion exhibited the largest effect in the somatosensory and visual cortices (Figure 1B).
 Intriguingly, the effect in the visual cortex was highest in the right hemisphere for LR phase encoding, but highest in the left hemisphere for RL phase encoding (Figure 1B).
 Breathing motion effects were more pronounced in prefrontal, parietal and temporal brain regions (Figure 1C).
 Further, breathing motion had a much larger impact on the left hemisphere when the phase encoding was LR, whereas the reverse pattern was observed for RL phase encoding (Figure 1C).
 Cardiac pulsatility was highest in regions such as the visual and auditory cortices, as well as the insular cortex (Figure 1D).